top of page

 If you need a permit, the process usually involves:

-Councils often require applications several weeks before the planned work to allow time for assessment and public notices.
+Councils often require applications several weeks before the planned work.
+This allows time for assessment and public notices.

 Health and Safety Considerations